Is it legal for a non-government entity to issue these notices?

 The collection process must be suspended immediately until a determination is made on the complaint.

-The information is reviewed, to see if there is evidence of any Code violations.
+The information is reviewed, to see if there is evidence of a Code violation.
 A re-inspection of the lot may be necessary to verify that all required signs were posted at the time the penalty notice was issued.
-The complaint resolution may be as simple as forwarding the copy of a parking payment receipt to the auditing company.
+The complaint resolution may be as simple as forwarding the copy of a parking payment receipt to the registered operator.

 You will be notified of the determination in writing by the Revenue Division Pay and Park and Non-Pay Private Parking Facilities Program.